 Jackson Presidency Success with Foreign Affairs

-While Jackson struggled with sorrow, his health, personal finances and domestic policy issues he enjoyed almost complete success in foreign affairs.
+While Jackson struggled with sorrow, his health, personal finances and domestic policy issues, he enjoyed almost complete success in foreign affairs.

 Jackson made it known at the outset of his administration that he intended to take no aggressive action against any foreign country.
 He approached foreign affairs with a simple principle, “to ask nothing that is not clearly right, and to submit to nothing that is wrong.”

-With Jackson’s foreign policy principles in hand, coupled with his as a successful military leader, American ministers were able to win newfound respect for American rights and trade all over the globe.
-Jackson’s administration opened new ports to American trade, won most-favored-nation trading status in other countries and collected huge sums of money owed the United States by foreign governments.
+With Jackson’s foreign policy principles in hand, coupled with his reputation as a successful military leader, American ministers were able to win newfound respect for American rights and trade all over the globe.
+Jackson’s administration opened new ports to American trade, won most-favored-nation trading status in other countries, and collected huge sums of money owed the United States by foreign governments.

-Jackson’s only true foreign affairs crisis came when France hesitated to pay indemnities to the U.S. it agreed to in 1831.
+Jackson’s only true foreign affairs crisis came when France hesitated to pay indemnities to the U.S. it had agreed to in 1831.
 As the French continued to delay payment, Jackson’s temper surfaced and he began hinting that war with France might be necessary to preserve American honor.
 With two of its largest trading partners on the brink of war, Great Britain stepped in and helped settle the dispute to preserve the peace.
 At last, France paid the indemnity and Jackson offered explanations for his threats, but no apologies.